Top 10 Best Sites

 One question included, “In the last 12 months, how often have you kissed, touched or done anything sexual with another person when that person did not want you to?”

-Study co-author Michele Ybarra, of the Center for Innovative Public Health Research in California, said many teens don’t seem to grasp that no means no.
+Study co-author Michele Ybarra, of the Center for Innovative Public Health Research in California, said some teens don’t seem to internalize the important principle that no means no.

 “What we wanted to find was the intent to get somebody to do something sexually when they knew the person did not want to do it,” she said.
 “We know that adolescence is an important time when these types of behavior emerge.”